An exhaustive typography master course that doubles as an interactive tool that will help you achieve flawless type on every design project.

 If you are at all interested or concerned with typography, you need this: https://t.co/srITRV10fK Not cheap, but money well spent— erik spiekermann (@espiekermann) January 4, 2017

 The Flawless Typography Checklist is an interactive visual checklist that is organized to be read straight through as a complete master course on typography.
 Each of the one hundred checklist items includes a detailed description, a visual example demonstrating the principle and additional tips (and often a relevant quote from a typography book).
 The checklist items can be collapsed after reading so it functions more as a typographic tool that you can use on every design project to ensure your typography is always flawless.
+A friend described the product as “100 visually-enhanced mini-essays on typography” which may be a more fitting description than checklist.

 I stare at type all day long working on my side project Typewolf.
 I’ve analyzed hundreds of sites, deconstructing what makes the typography effective (and ineffective).
 Additionally, I’ve been a professional designer for 15 years, working with some of the top agencies in the world like AKQA and SapientNitro and with brands such as Discovery Channel and Pepsi.
 I’ve written for A List Apart, Offscreen, Communication Arts, net and Smashing Magazine.
 Typography is my passion and I’m constantly striving to read and learn more every single day.